-- e.
-These pertain to advances made by PCHL on behalf of the Company for the expenses covering software licenses and maintenance, training for regional agency leaders, agents' conference, among others.
-These are netted against the advances made by the Company on behalf of PCHL for the settlement of certain administration costs.
-Moreover, these also pertain to support services provided by PCHL to the Company related to insurance, regional partnership distribution, IT, anti-money laundering system, human resources, financial and actuarial, internal audit, and brand and corporate affairs, among others. - f.
-The Company entered into a Master Services Agreement with PSS whereby PSS will provide IT security services to the Company such as identity services & access management, data security, vulnerability management, cloud infrastructure security, network security, endpoint security, application security, cyber awareness and readiness, threat monitoring & response and emergency support.
-As at December 31, 2022, the Company has an outstanding payable to PCHL amounting to \$\text{P15.93}\$ million which is presented as part of "Accrued expenses" in the statement of financial position. - g.
+- f.
+The Company entered into a Master Services Agreement with PSS whereby PSS will provide IT security services to the Company such as identity services & access management, data security, vulnerability management, cloud infrastructure security, network security, endpoint security, application security, cyber awareness and readiness, threat monitoring & response and emergency support. - g.
 Transactions with PEPL pertain to charges incurred in building the health management app used by the Company as well advances made by PEPL on behalf of the Company.
 These are netted against the advances made by the Company on behalf of PEPL for the settlement of certain costs. - h.
-Transactions with PHKL pertain to advances made by the Company on behalf of PHKL. - i.
-Transactions with PACS pertain to advances made by the Company on behalf of PHKL.
+Transactions with PACS pertain to advances made by PACS on behalf of the Company. - i.
+Transactions with PIM pertains to Investment Advisory Services to the Company. - j.
+Transactions with PTSI pertains to support of projects and strategic initiatives of the Company. - k.
+Transactions with PCLA pertain to advances made by the PCLA on behalf of the Company. - 1.
+Transactions with Indonesia PT Prudential Life Assurance pertain to advances made by the affiliate on behalf of the Company.

-The entities from a to c and e to g above are wholly-owned subsidiaries of Prudential while PAMTC is wholly-owned by the Company.
+The entities from a to c and e to l above are wholly-owned subsidiaries of Prudential plc.